 One Glasgow club operator tells me what happened at the Arches has led to distrust between the police and venues.
 "The concern for other operators is what happens if we continue to follow best practice guidelines and report instances of drug confiscations and other drug-related activities?" he says.
 "Effectively, the police are forcing what they perceive to be a problem underground."

 The incident at Club Tropicana has done nothing to help matters.
 "They are hailing the operation as a success," says Macleod.
 "A waste of time and resources is closer to the truth."

-Police Scotland claims the itemizer is only used in partnership with venues.
-A statement said: "The use of the itemizer is done ethically, with respect to human rights and with the consent and support of licensees."
+Police Scotland claims the itemiser is only used in partnership with venues.
+A statement said: "The use of the itemiser is done ethically, with respect to human rights and with the consent and support of licensees."

 The Arches is not the only victim of oppressive licensing rules.
 Fabric escaped the threat of closure at the end of last year, but was slapped with a raft of conditions, including a requirement that it pay for sniffer dogs.
 The club is currently appealing.
 Alan Miller, chairman of the Night Time Industries Association, says clubs face both increased costs and a potential loss of custom as they become ever more inhospitable places to visit.
 "Cumulatively, these measures have an enormous impact," he says.
 "It's a major problem treating British citizens and tourists as if they are guilty of doing something wrong, indiscriminately."

 Even putting aside issues such as civil liberties and the importance of nightclubs to the UK's cultural scene, there's still a huge question mark over the approach being pursued by the police and licensing authorities: What exactly does it achieve?